-Amarines gives a high summer-like display towards the tail end of the season, as the colder nights creep in.
+Amarines gives a high summer-like display towards the tail end of the season and October, as the colder nights creep in.
 Bred as a hybrid between Amaryllis and Nerine, amarines combine the flamboyancy of the autumn-flowering amaryllis with the delicacy and robust nature of nerines.
 Like both its parents, this is a bulb that is best suited to a sun-baked location with little competition to cast shade over it while it grows.
 It is also a bulb for which drainage is key, so if you garden on a heavy soil, I would suggest you stick to growing these bulbs in containers.
+Chosen by Tom Brown

 Origin Garden origin (species from South Africa).